 She came back clutching two Costa cups.
 She turned her L’Oreal face towards him.
 “I’ve been thinking…” His stomach twisted, but the car in front moved and he had to focus on driving onto the ferry.

 Henrietta softened as they found the steps down to Forelands Beach.
-The Beach Hut restaurant was where he had got down on one knee.
+The Beach Hut restaurant was where he had gone down on one knee.
 Matt watched the huts that gripped on to the side of the beach.
-He had promised her they would buy one and spend long passion-fuelled nights hidden away, only the sea banging at their door.
+He had promised her they would buy one as soon as he could afford it.
+They would spend long passionate nights hidden away, only the sea banging at their door.
 Henrietta thought of the Isle of Wight festival where they’d met.
 She had been camping with her friends, all modelling buddies.
-None of them liked each other but they hung out close together for maximum impact, especially when photographers were near.
+None of them liked each other but they hung out close together for selfies.
 She hadn’t even had to brush her hair to be featured in Hair magazine.
 But after two days of washing with wet wipes and shovelling Confessions of a concealerholic on her face, she decided to use her looks to secure a shower.
 Matt had gone to the festival as a last minute thing.
 He’d jumped on the ferry and driven over for the day.
 Henrietta was more thankful than she had thought, escaping with this stranger for a night of fluffy towels, shampoo and a springy bed.
 As the dust and flies drowned in his plumbing, she felt beautiful.
 The next morning, she refused to get out of the protective shell that was his duvet.

 But Portsmouth hadn’t been the permanent festival she’d imagined.
 No one spent the day in fairy wings or t-shirts that said ‘Sometimes I just want to dress in a bunny suit and scream’.
 And she had missed the opening of the new Louis Vuitton store where her friends had been papped, because she’d been in Waitrose wondering what fish to buy for dinner.